ESSS/alfasim-sdk/docs/source/99_1_solver_api_reference.rst

 Internal references are references to models defined in the plugin itself.
 They are useful when you have a list of models, for example, but need to let the user decide from one specific model from the list.
 Assuming the model container defined in the previous, example, an internal reference for an element inside that container can be programmed as follows.
-User must use ``->`` to access referenced data, instead of ``.`` as in other examples.
+The plugin must use ``->`` to access referenced data, instead of ``.`` as in other examples.

 .. code-block:: python

-    @data_model(icon='c.png', caption='PLUGIN DEVELOPER MODEL')
+    @data_model(icon='', caption='Plugin Model')
     class OtherModel:
-        internal_reference = Reference(container_type='ModelContainer', ref_type=Model, caption="INTERNAL REFERENCE CAPTION")
+        internal_reference = Reference(
+            container_type='ModelContainer',
+            ref_type=Model,
+            caption="Internal Reference"
+        )

 Data from the referenced model can then be extracted on C++ code as follows.
 Note that the developer will extract the values directly, not the model itself, that is, in the example below, there is never an object of type ``Model``.